Pir-Boazo/Pir-Boazo/index.md

-# test
+# github.io
-### de création de site à partir de page md.
+### de création d'une à partir de page md.

 - 👋 Hi, I’m @Pir-Boazo
-- 👀 I’m interested in ...
+- 👀 I’m interested in programming and IT
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning CI/CD
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on student who learn CI/CD
-- 📫 How to reach me ...
+- 📫 How to reach me
-- 😄 Pronouns: ...
+- 😄 Pronouns: He
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: i am not update

 <!---
 Pir-Boazo/Pir-Boazo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.